Allahabad HC refuses to quash FIR against journalist Mohammed Zubair for calling seers ‘hatemongers’

 In his tweet on May 27, Zubair said that Kumar had been doing shows claiming that the structure inside the mosque is a shivling.

-“Why do we need hate mongers like Yati Narasinghanand Saraswati or Mahant Bajrang Muni or Anand Swaroop to arrange a Dharam Sansad [religious congregation] to speak against a community and a religion when we already have anchors who can do much better job from news studios,” Zubair wrote.
+“Why do we need hate mongers like Yati Narasinghanand Saraswati or Mahant Bajrang Muni or Anand Swaroop to arrange a Dharam Sansad [religious conclave] to speak against a community and a religion when we already have anchors who can do much better job from news studios,” Zubair wrote.

 The action was taken based on a complaint by Bhagwan Sharan, who identifies himself as the district head of Hindutva organisation Rashtriya Hindu Sher Sena.